 - Have your firearm deactivated by an approved firearms business and advise the Registrar of Firearms once completed

-- Legally export your firearm which case you can engage businesses with proper firearm licence privilege.
+- Legally export your firearm, in which case you can engage a businesses with the proper firearm licence privilege.
 Once exported you are requested to advise the Registrar of Firearms

 On May 1, 2020, the Government of Canada has prohibited: